Elder Care Resource List

 Inpatient Rehabilitation Facility (paid through insurance) – offers the highest level of care outside of a hospital.
 They provide around the clock medical care to seniors with serious health problems and have an intensive skilled therapy program.
 Usually a physician will recommend this level of care if needed.
 To qualify for services, the person needing services needs to show they have experienced a substantial loss in more that one domain of function, there is a potential to achieve substantial improvement if they go through rehab and skilled therapy rehab must be at least 5 days a week.

-Assited Living Facility (paid out of pocket) – Senior housing option for those who need a wide range of non-medical in-home support services to help with activities of daily living, coordination of services by outside health providers, and monitoring resident activities to ensure their health and safety.
+Assited Living Facility (usually paid out of pocket) – Senior housing option for those who need a wide range of non-medical in-home support services to help with activities of daily living, coordination of services by outside health providers, and monitoring resident activities to ensure their health and safety.
 There are some facilities that also offer dementia care within their facility.
 In those facilities, clients are placed in separate wings for their safety and staff are specially trained to work with dementia and Alzheimer patients.
+In some instances, depending on the state your loved one lives and their income they may sometimes qualify with state assistance.
+Check with your local facility for more information.

 Continuing Care Retirement Community (paid out of pocket) – These are large retirement communities that contain all the previously mentioned housing options into one large campus.
 This type of community usually requires a long-term contract between resident and the community.